U.S. wholesale stocks weak; job openings highest since 2001

 Government data last Friday showed the economy added more than a million jobs over the past three months, a feat last achieved in late 1997.

-Economists said the labor market was tightening enough for the Federal Reserve to start raising interest rates by mid-year.
+Economists said the labour market was tightening enough for the Federal Reserve to start raising interest rates by mid-year.
 It has kept its key short-term interest rate near zero since December 2008.

-"Between the solid growth in labor demand and what we view as little remaining labor market slack, we expect that a modest pick-up in wage growth will give Fed policymakers the confidence in the inflation outlook needed to move toward an initial rate hike by mid-year," said Jesse Hurwitz, an economist at Barclays in New York.
+"Between the solid growth in labour demand and what we view as little remaining labour market slack, we expect that a modest pick-up in wage growth will give Fed policymakers the confidence in the inflation outlook needed to move toward an initial rate hike by mid-year," said Jesse Hurwitz, an economist at Barclays in New York.

 The increase in the number of people receiving a paycheck, combined with the stimulus from lower gasoline prices, should boost consumer spending and blunt the blow on the economy from weaker exports and business investment.